Nutgrove, Queensland: Education

 There are no schools in Nutgrove.
-The nearest primary school is Cooyar State School in Cooyar to the north-east.
-The nearest secondary school is Quinalow State School (offering schooling up to Year 10) in Quinalow to the south-west with the more distant Oakey State High School in Oakey to the south offering schooling up to Year 12.
+The nearest government primary school is Cooyar State School in Cooyar to the north-east.
+The nearest government secondary school is Quinalow State School (providing schooling up to Year 10) in Quinalow to the south-west with the more distant Oakey State High School in Oakey to the south providing schooling up to Year 12.